-Setting your EOS M camera for ETSY photos
+Setting your camera for ecommerce photos

 You need to be using manual settings on your camera to get consistent colour.
 Here’s how to get great results every time.